-Technologies such as big data, artificial intelligence (AI), autonomous systems and quantum technologies are changing the world, and the way NATO operates.
+Technologies such as artificial intelligence (AI), autonomous systems and quantum technologies are changing the world, and the way NATO operates.
 These and other emerging and disruptive technologies (EDTs) present both risks and opportunities for NATO and Allies.
-That’s why the Alliance is working with public and private sector partners, academia and civil society to develop and adopt new technologies, establish international principles of responsible use and maintain NATO’s technological edge.
+That’s why the Alliance is working with public and private sector partners, academia and civil society to develop and adopt new technologies, establish international principles of responsible use and maintain NATO’s technological edge through innovation.

-- For over 70 years, NATO has stayed at the forefront of technology to ensure the defence of its Allies and the success of its operations.
+- For more than 70 years, NATO has stayed at the forefront of technology to ensure the defence of its member countries and the success of its operations.

 - In February 2021, NATO Defence Ministers endorsed a strategy on emerging and disruptive technologies to guide NATO's development of EDT policy in specific subject areas.

 - At the 2021 NATO Summit in Brussels, as part of the NATO 2030 agenda, Allied Leaders agreed to launch the Defence Innovation Accelerator for the North Atlantic (DIANA) and to establish a multinational venture capital fund to support innovation throughout the Alliance.

 - A year later, at the 2022 NATO Summit in Madrid, all Allied Leaders endorsed the charter for DIANA and unveiled its initial footprint of test centres and accelerator sites.
 Separately, leaders from 23 Allies have committed to participate in the EUR 1 billion NATO Innovation Fund, the world’s first multi-sovereign venture capital fund, which will begin its investments in 2023.

 - The NATO Advisory Group on Emerging and Disruptive Technologies provides external advice to NATO and has issued two annual reports as well as inputs to key NATO EDT strategies and efforts